joserodriguezc/linear_algebra/README.md

 - The in-grained use of linear algebra notation and methods in subfields such as deep learning, natural language processing and recommender systems.

 Brownlee, John.
-(2021) Basics of Linear Algebra for Machine Learning.
+(2021) *Basics of Linear Algebra for Machine Learning*.
 Machine Learning Mastering.